Real-Life Cognitive Enhancers: Could You Become ‘Limitless’?

 Smart drugs tend also to have a bevy of side-effects associated with them.
 Headaches, insomnia, loss of appetite and many other potential problems might arise from using pharmaceuticals as brain enhancers.
 The legality of these products also makes their ingredients dubious; prescription drugs bought online could contain almost anything, and this is often the only way to acquire them as study drugs.

 Aside from pharmaceutical options, foods and drinks can also enhance cognition.
 As mentioned, coffee is a low-impact (but still effective) cognitive enhancer.
-Matcha tea, guarana, panax ginseng and plenty of other foodstuffs are all historically prized for their brain enhancing effects.
+Matcha tea, guarana, panax ginseng and plenty of other natural-sourced ingredients are all historically prized for their brain enhancing effects.
 These might have more lasting effects too, with vitamins ingested potentially helping to raise IQ, while still providing short-term benefits to cognition.
 They are still effective, with far fewer side effects than pharmaceutical 'smart drugs'.

 Additionally, food-based cognitive enhancers are much easier to source legally.
 This means that they avoid most of the concerns over the purity of their ingredients, as they are bought, sold and regulated openly.
 Food supplement cognitive enhancers are lower-risk, their ingredients are frequently the subject of lots of research due to their being used for long periods, and they still provide cognition-enhancing effects for those who consume them.

-Any of the drugs or foodstuffs you could consume today will not do this.
+Any of the drugs or brain nutrients you could consume today will not do this.
 You can’t become a high-flying stock broker overnight, just from swallowing a pill or eating a special food.
 As mentioned earlier, the human mind has its limits; it’s simply not feasible to push them as far as a fictional 'smart drug' does.

 What these brain enhancers can do is make you better at becoming smart.
 ‘Smarter’ is, of course, a subjective word, but a cognitive enhancer can give you the productivity you need to grow more intelligent, more knowledgeable and (potentially) ‘smarter’.
 Smart drugs or natural nootropics, they’re both just supplements to help boost you towards your end goal.